Beginning the Application Process - Canada (Outside Ontario)

 - failing to produce other documents requested by the College.

-- While you can submit your citizenship documentation at any time during the application process, it is recommended that you submit your proof of Canadian citizenship with your application.
+- While you can submit your proof of citizenship, residency status, or authorization to practise nursing in Ontario documentation at any time during the online application process, it is recommended you submit this documentation with your application.
+If you do not submit them during your initial online application, you will need to send them to the College separately.

-- Incomplete or missing information, including missing or insufficient fees, may result in the form(s) being returned and a delay in the processing of your application.
+- Incomplete or missing information may delay the processing of your application.

 - Making a false or misleading statement or representation on your application or supporting documents may result in the cancellation of your application for registration and/or cancellation of any certificates of registration that may be issued.